 Today marks officially the last day of the season and it has been a fruitful summer.
-In between my baking experiments, we managed to take a few road trips and play tourist in my country of adoption.
+In between my baking experiments, we managed to squeeze in a few road trips and play tourist in my country of adoption.
 There is a lot to discover, even though the country is small, and these two spots were on my radar for a while:

 Walks in Zeeland

-If you love the sea, Zeeland is the perfect spot for you!
+If you love the sea, Zeeland is the perfect spot for you.
 This southwestern province neighbors Belgium and is surrounded by water.
-(Note for the foreigners: “zee” means “sea” in Dutch.
+(Note for the foreigners: "zee" means “sea” in Dutch.
 Also, the country New Zealand is actually named after this province.)

 One of my colleagues lives in Zeeland and advised me to visit Middelburg, the capital of the province.
 It’s a 90-minute ride from the Hague, you can drive along the coast and through islands to appreciate the maritime view.
 One sunny Saturday, we decided to head there.
 We left a bit before noon and stopped on the way for lunch at Proef Zeeland.
 The area is known for seafood so I tried the classic white wine mussels with fries.

-On our way back to South Holland, we stopped at the beach for some fresh air and dipped our feet into the freezing water (the North Sea is always cold).
+On our way back to South Holland, we stopped at the beach for some fresh air and dipped our feet into the freezing water.
+The North Sea is always cold.